Update: Feb 2025

 Bun Oc (Snail noodles)

-Like the French, the Vietnamese eat snails too, but not the same kind of snails.
-They eat á»c (Vietnamese freshwater snails), which are smaller and chewier than their land-based cousins.
-Cooked snails are arranged neatly in a bowl of bĂșn (rice vermicelli) with fried tofu and fresh herbs, and the dish is finished with a hot, sweet and sour broth that is poured over all of the cold ingredients.
+Like the French, the Vietnamese eat snails, but not the same kind.
+They eat Oc (Vietnamese freshwater snails), which are smaller and chewier than their land-based cousins.
+Cooked snails are arranged neatly in a bowl of bĂșn (rice vermicelli) with fried tofu and fresh herbs.
+The dish is finished with a hot, sweet, and sour broth poured over all of the cold ingredients.
 Finally, a few slices of cooked tomatoes are placed on top.

 You can find it at: